-2. Agrees to enter into a Standard Project Administration Agreement with the Virginia developed in accordance with all federal and state requirements for the design, right-of-way acquisition, and construction of a federally funded transportation project.
+2. Agrees to enter into a Standard Project Administration Agreement with the Virginia Department of Transportation and provide the necessary oversight to ensure that this project is developed in accordance with all federal and state requirements for the design, right-of-way acquisition, and construction of a federally funded transportation project.